Vornorexant

-Vornorexant has a time to peak of 2.5 hours and a relatively short elimination half-life of 1.3 to 3.3 hours.
-It was designed to have a short half-life and duration in order to reduce next-day side effects like somnolence.
+Side effects of vornorexant include somnolence among others.
+It does not appear to impair next-day functioning or driving performance, which suggests that it causes minimal next-day or residual effects.
+The drug also does not appear to cause dependence, withdrawal, rebound insomnia, or suicidality.
+Vornorexant acts as a dual orexin OX_{1} and OX_{2} receptor antagonist (DORA).
+It has a time to peak of 2.5 hours and a relatively short elimination half-life of 1.3 to 3.3 hours.
+Vornorexant was designed to have a short half-life and duration in order to reduce next-day side effects like somnolence.